Adults

 Person wearing a brown sweater with hands raised, against a neutral background.

-• A time of prayer and music begins on Tuesdays at 8:45 am, in the church sanctuary.
+• Paused for the summer, this time of prayer and music begins on Tuesdays at 8:45 am, in the church sanctuary.
 It is led by David Mora and is a quiet time of reflection and peace.
 Consider beginning your day this way before going to work or starting other activities in your busy schedules.
+Music & Prayer time will resume in the fall.